 The Corporation was incorporated under the Business Corporations Act (Ontario) by Articles of Incorporation dated February 13, 2008.
 The Corporation's registered and head office is located at Royal Bank Plaza, South Tower, 200 Bay Street, Suite 2700, Toronto, Ontario, M5J 2J1.
-The corporate structure of the Corporation is as indicated in the following chart:
+The corporate structure of the Corporation and its material subsidiaries are as indicated in the following chart: